sfarr-epcc/gromacs_bpg/docs/cookbook/cookbook.rst

 .. figure:: results/juwelsbooster/benchMEM_throughput.svg

 **BenchMEM** -- throughput for multiple simulations per Node/ per GPU.

+We can see that highest throughput is achived when 16 simulations are run per node (4 simulations per GPU).
+For smaller systems the optimum number of simulations per node will be larger, for larger systems it will be smaller.
+The CUDA MPS setting significantly increases the performace, this is because this setting allows mutliple process to better share a single GPU.

 ----------------------------------------------------------
 Acting on performance-related warnings found in ``md.log``